 Celebrating the culture, history and heritage of African Nova Scotians, the Centre’s plans include fighting long-standing and systemic inequities while providing much needed multi-generational supports to the community.
 Its programs will meet the needs of every generation and will include early childhood educational programs, after-school programming, day programs and activities for seniors, skills development, economic development and financial planning supports, as well as ancestry research.

 Those who were denied the chance to receive an education will also find plenty of opportunities at the Centre as a result of new and existing partnerships with educational institutions across the province.
+In August, S/Sgt.
+Cameron presented a $3,000 cheque to an appreciative Kerry Johnson, president of JACBA.

 “We thank the Digby RCMP for their donation.
 We know you have a lot of choices when it comes to donating and we are so grateful that you chose to donate to the JACBA Centre of Excellence,” said Johnson.